Cosby5/All-My-Stars/README.md

 - [SelfControlApp/selfcontrol](https://github.com/SelfControlApp/selfcontrol) - :skull: Mac app to block your own access to distracting websites etc for a predetermined period of time.
 It can not be undone by the app or by a restart – you must wait for the timer to run out.
 - [ChatSecure/ChatSecure-iOS](https://github.com/ChatSecure/ChatSecure-iOS) - ChatSecure is a free and open source encrypted chat client for iOS that supports OTR and OMEMO encryption over XMPP.

+## OpenSCAD

+- [simoninns/PinePhone-Dev-Stand](https://github.com/simoninns/PinePhone-Dev-Stand) - A stand for the PinePhone to assist with software development and test

 ## Others

+- [lindelof/awesome-web-effect](https://github.com/lindelof/awesome-web-effect) - A series of exquisite and compact web page cool effects
 - [asicguy/DisplayPort_Verilog](https://github.com/asicguy/DisplayPort_Verilog) - A Verilog implementation of DisplayPort protocol for FPGAs
 - [asicguy/verilog-ethernet](https://github.com/asicguy/verilog-ethernet) - Verilog Ethernet components for FPGA implementation
 - [Berzerker/google-fiber-2gbps-bypass](https://github.com/Berzerker/google-fiber-2gbps-bypass) -